Three Fundamental Questions in Modern Infinite-Domain Constraint Satisfaction: Introduction

 Arguably, the two main reasons for the popularity of finite-domain CSPs over CSPs which require an infinite template are immediate containment of such problems in the class NP (a homomorphism can be guessed and verified in polynomial time) as well as the above-mentioned applicability of algebraic methods which had been developed independently of CSPs for decades.
 Yet, even within the class NP, finite-domain CSPs are of an extremely restricted kind: already simple problems such as ACYCLICITY of directed graphs (captured by the template $(\mathbb Q;<)$), various natural coloring problems for graphs such as NO-MONOCHROMATIC-TRIANGLE, and more generally the model-checking problem for natural restrictions of existential second-order logic such as the logic MMSNP of Feder and Vardi~\cite{federvardi1998}, are beyond its primitive scope despite their containment in NP.

-The quest for a CSP framework that includes such problems whilst staying within NP and allowing for an algebraic approach akin to the one for finite templates started with the popularization of \emph{$\omega$-categoricity} by Bodirsky and Ne\v{s}et\v{r}il~\cite{bodirsky2006constraint} as a sufficient structural restriction ensuring the latter: for countable $\omega$-categorical structures, pp-definability is determined by their polymorphism clone and, as was subsequently shown, so are the general reduction of pp-interpretability~\cite{Topo-Birk} as well as the pp-constructibility of $\struct{K}_3$~\cite{barto2018wonderland}.
+The quest for a CSP framework including such problems whilst staying within NP and allowing for an algebraic approach akin to the one for finite templates started with the popularization of \emph{$\omega$-categoricity} by Bodirsky and Ne\v{s}et\v{r}il~\cite{bodirsky2006constraint} as a sufficient structural restriction ensuring the latter: for countable $\omega$-categorical structures, pp-definability is determined by their polymorphisms and, as was subsequently shown, so are the general reduction of pp-interpretability~\cite{Topo-Birk} as well as the pp-constructibility of $\struct{K}_3$~\cite{barto2018wonderland}.
 The $\omega$-categoricity of $\struct{A}$ can be interpreted as $\struct{A}$ being ``finite modulo automorphisms'': more precisely, the action of its automorphism group $\Aut(\struct{A})$ on $d$-tuples has only finitely many orbits for all finite $d\geq 1$.
-It is, however, a mathematical property with little computational bearing: the CSPs of $\omega$-categorical structures can be monstrous from this perspective~\cite{GJKMP-conf,gillibert2022symmetries}.
+It is, however, a mathematical property with little computational bearing: the CSPs of $\omega$-categorical structures can be monstrous from this perspective~\cite{GJKMP-conf,gillibert2022symmetries}, namely, complete for a variety of complexity classes of arbitrarily high complexity.
 For this reason, and based on strong empirical evidence, Bodirsky and Pinsker~\cite{bodirsky2021projective} identified a proper subclass of countable $\omega$-categorical structures as a candidate for an algebraic complexity dichotomy extending the theorem of Bulatov and Zhuk which does not seem to suffer from this deficiency.